 This is actually true, even though it’s a cliché.
 But it’s important to understand how it’s true.
 How is it true that you’ve got to love yourself before you can love another person?
 And it’s a lot more complex than most people think it is, what it means to actually love yourself to be successful in a relationship.
-So, the magical kitchen analogy – metaphor is probably the wrong word here, but we’re going to use this kind of analogy, the boundless fountain of love from which your parts can draw is this magical kitchen.
+So, the magical kitchen…maybe it’s not even a metaphor.
+It’s probably the wrong word here but it’s sort of like we’re going to use this as a kind of analogy, the boundless fountain of love from which your parts can draw is this magical kitchen.

-So then when somebody, a woman, walks up and knocks on the door, and wants to share a meal with you and your kids, and you see that she’s got kids of her own, and she brings overall some more healthy nutritious food, you all have a potluck, the two of you, and your kids together, and you all eat together,.
-Everything’s great and everyone eats even more nutritious food, different flavors now.
-Maybe recipes you don’t know how to cook and she does.
+So then when somebody, a woman, walks up and knocks on the door, and wants to share a meal with you and your kids, and you see that she’s got kids of her own, and she brings overall some more healthy nutritious food, you all have sort of like a potluck, the two of you, and your kids together, and you all eat together.
+Everything’s great and everyone eats even more nutritious food, different flavors now that maybe recipes you don’t know how to cook and she does.
 It’s all healthy and nutritious.

 But those kids in the basement are just rattling the door even louder because they can smell the candy, or they hear about it, and start breaking the door, and now this lady comes in because you’re like, “Oh shoot, man.
 The kids really want to meet this girl with all this candy.”
 So, what ends up happening is, the girl comes into the home here with her kids, and they’re also craving candy and all this other stuff.
 And now, you’ve just doubled the chaos and pandemonium, and something – at some point, those kids that you’ve locked up in the basement break through the door.